Community right to challenge

 Where an Expression of Interest is accepted, we must carry out a procurement exercise for the service.
 The procurement exercise will be open to others who wish to tender to run the service so the body that triggers the exercise may not eventually be the provider of the service.

-We welcome interest from groups interested in taking over the running of Council services during June and July and would encourage you to speak to us in the first instance to find out more.
+We welcome interest from groups looking to take over the running of Council services during June and July and would encourage you to speak to us in the first instance to find out more.

 We will accept expressions of interest between 1 June and 31 July each year.